1Mill/example-rapids-rivers-ponds/README.md

 * A bill has a cost total
 * A member of the party may add drink items to the tab.
 * A member of the party may add food items to the tab.
+* An employee may close a party's tab.

 ### Could have